merlynjocol/Covid_Dashboards_OpenData/README.md

 The main goal of this project is to do analysis,  built and deploy innteractive dashboards using open data

 # 2. Dataset
- We use the data set from OurWorldData
+ The dataset  is from OurWorldData

  https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv?raw=true

---> Here are the description of the variables:
+ ## Description of the variables:

 - iso_code= ISO 3166-1 alpha-3 – three-letter country codes
 - continent= Continent of the geographical location